Pertino/AMQP-CPP/README.md

 =====

-This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com), Yothalot (www.yothalot.com) and AMQPipe (www.amqpipe.com) applications.
-MailerQ is a tool for sending large volumes of email, using AMQP message queues, Yothalot is a big data processing map/reduce framework and AMQPipe is a tool for high-speed processing messages between AMQP pipes
+This library is created and maintained by Copernica (www.copernica.com), and is used inside the MailerQ (www.mailerq.com) and Yothalot (www.yothalot.com) applications.
+MailerQ is a tool for sending large volumes of email, using AMQP message queues, and Yothalot is a big data processing map/reduce framework.

 Do you appreciate our work and are you looking for high quality email solutions?
 Then check out our other commercial and open source solutions:

 * Copernica Marketing Suite (www.copernica.com)
 * MailerQ on-premise MTA (www.mailerq.com)
-* AMQPipe (www.amqpipe.com)
 * Responsive Email web service (www.responsiveemail.com)
 * SMTPeter cloud based SMTP server (www.smtpeter.com)
 * PHP-CPP bridge between PHP and C++ (www.php-cpp.com)